Walton County, Florida: History

-Walton County was organized by European Americans in 1824.
+Walton County was organized in 1824.
 It was named for Colonel George Walton Jr., secretary of the Florida Territory from 1821 to 1826.
 Walton, the son of George Walton, a signer of the Declaration of Independence, was born August 15, 1786, in Augusta, Georgia, and died March 20, 1859, in Petersburg, Virginia.

 Between 1763 and 1783 the territory that has since become Walton County was part of the colony of British West Florida.
 During this time British settlers permanently settled in the area, becoming the first English-speaking people to permanently reside in what is now Walton County.
 During this period Scottish settlers migrated from the backcountry of the Carolinas and settled in the Defuniak Springs area while English settlers, most of whom were either farmers or fishermen, settled in the southern portion of the county by the sea, settling throughout the area that has since become Santa Rosa Beach, Sandestin, Miramar Beach, Point Washington, Seaside and Topsail Hill Preserve State Park and Point Washington State Forest.

 While the Scottish settlers had come from a recently established Scottish-majority settlement in North Carolina, the English settlers came largely from the English regions of Norfolk, Dorset and the western half of Sussex.
 Both the Scots village in the northern portion of the county and the English community along the coast were largely self-contained and had economies that were entirely operational without external trade, as all products in use were made within the two respective communities, and the only external trade was between the Scots in Defuniak Springs and the English farmers/fishermen by the coast.
 Neither community exported the goods they produced for profit, nor did they have any imported goods at all as both communities relied on self-produced subsistence agriculture.
 The original settlements were in the Euchee (Yuchi) Valley, near the landing on the Choctawhatchee River that was maintained by a mixed-race Yuchi named Sam Story, whose mother was Yuchi and father was an early Scots trader in the area.
 The white settlers founded one of the first Presbyterian churches in Northwest Florida.
 It is still an operating parish and has a historical cemetery.